Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 "The defendants appear to honestly believe that what they were doing was lawful."

-A conviction would be a penalty for someone who has had led a blameless life until the age of 65, she said.
+A conviction was a penalty for someone who has had led a blameless life until the age of 65, she said.

-Justice Tracey Walker said any fine imposed must ensure they do not profit from their activities while also deterring and punishing the offender.
+Justice Tracey Walker said any fine imposed must ensure they did not profit from the offending while also deterring and punishing the offenders.

-"It is obvious the defendants were motivated by profit making."
+"It is obvious the defendants were motivated by profit-making."

+Justice Walker concluded Jiaxin Finance was a family enterprise in which the duo had acted in concert and fined the company $2.55m.

+"In short effective deterrence demands individual responsibility," she said before making the individual fines.